Jean-Pierre Dantan

 Jean-Pierre Dantan (28 December 1800, in Paris – 6 September 1869, in Baden-Baden), known as Dantan the Younger, was a French portrait sculptor.
-His subjects include many famous figures from the realms of politics (for example, Talleyrand, William Douglas-Hamilton), music and the arts (Beethoven, Paganini, Verdi, Liszt, Berlioz), and literature (Victor Hugo, Balzac).
+His subjects include many famous figures from the realms of politics (for example, Talleyrand, William Douglas-Hamilton), music and the arts (Beethoven, Paganini, Verdi, Chopin, Liszt, Berlioz), and literature (Victor Hugo, Balzac).
 He is said to be the inventor of the sculptural caricature.

 The Dantan family

 He was born in Paris, where his father was a wood carver, and Dantan's first teacher.
 His elder brother Antoine-Laurent ("Dantan the Elder", 1798–1878) was also a sculptor.
 The Dantans are sometimes confused in the literature.
 Indeed, they both entered the studio of François-Joseph Bosio, at the École nationale supérieure des beaux-arts in Paris, at the same time in 1823.

 From the perspective of the art world of the time, Antoine-Laurent was the more talented brother.
 He won the Prix de Rome in 1828 and began a successful career producing officially commissioned, academic sculpture.
 Although gaining less official recognition than his brother's, Jean-Pierre's work gained a following among the intelligentsia, and is better remembered today, as well as being more influential on other artists, having inspired, in particular, Honoré Daumier.

 Both brothers are buried in the family plot in Père Lachaise Cemetery (Division IV) in Paris.
 The tomb is decorated with relief medallions by Antoine-Laurent (of Dantan père and of Jean-Pierre) and by Jean-Pierre (of Antoine-Laurent and of Mme Dantan).

 In a later generation, his nephew Édouard Joseph Dantan (1848–1897) knew some success as a painter, but is now remembered only as a minor artist.